STAR: Frequently asked questions (FAQs)

 A: Because the STAR exemption is a reduction on your school tax bill, you can determine if you are receiving it by reviewing your school tax bill or contacting your assessor.
 See Property tax bill examples.
 You can also check the assessment roll for the municipality in which you reside to determine whether a STAR exemption has been placed on the assessment roll for your property.
 Assessment rolls are generally posted on your municipality or county’s website.
 Learn about the assessment roll.

 Because the STAR credit is paid to recipients annually by the Tax Department, you can look up property tax credits previously paid to you on our Property Tax Credit Lookup tool.

-A: We recommend you register as soon as possible after you move into your home.
-Registrations will be accepted for three years from the income tax filing deadline for the year that the credit covers.
-For example, to claim the STAR credit for 2020, you must register by April 15, 2024.
-However, the sooner you register, the sooner you will receive your STAR check.
+A: We recommend you register as soon as possible after you move into your new home.
+However, we’ll accept your registration for up to three years from the income tax filing deadline for the year covered by the credit.
+For example, to claim the STAR credit for 2023, you must register by April 15, 2027.

-A: No. Once you’ve registered, we’ll automatically review your eligibility for the credit every year after that for as long as you continue to own and occupy your home.
+A: No. Once you’ve registered, we’ll automatically review your eligibility for the credit every year for as long as you continue to own and occupy your home.